khrynczenko/RadioStream/README.md

 `cmake -G "Visual Studio 15 2017 Win64`

-If you have many problem You should post an issue.
+If you have any problems You should post an issue.

 ## Dependencies
 nana https://github.com/cnjinhao/nana